Adapting to a New Culture in 2023: Step by…

 When adapting to a new culture, get over the fact that you will never be 100% native.
 And you don’t need to.

 I start this article by making a minor excuse: the phrase you see above is not 100% true.
 There are exceptions, subordinated to specific contexts, where expatriates (there are 6 types of expats, discover yours here) become like a native.
-For example, in the French south-west, where some long-term Brits living among wineries abandoned their fish and chips and become more French than the locals, as the blog Bordeaux Expats reported:
+For example, in the French south-west, where some long-term Brits living among wineries abandoned their fish and chips and became more French than the locals, as the blog Bordeaux Expats reported:

 58-year-old Darren Taylor moved to the Dordogne from Essex 30 years ago because of his love of the novels of Proust and the poetry of Arthur Rimbaud, which he used to borrow from Dagenham Library.